cmda-bt/pt-course-19-20/readme.md

 ## Assessment

-For this course you’ll build *dynamic* and *working* prototype, in a team of 3, with the knowledge and skills acquired in backend and frontend.
+For this course you’ll build a *dynamic* and *working* prototype, in a team of 3, with the knowledge and skills acquired in backend and frontend.
 This means that people can *actually* sign up and add or like something.
 *Not* that it is a finished project that is fast, beautiful, secure, scalable, or ready to be used right away.